helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

 but `java.home` will be resolved from Helidon's system properties configuration source.)

 You can run the same example with logging if you want to experiment with levels.
-Edit your local copy of `logging.properties` appropriately, and then run:
+Edit your local copy of `logging.properties` in the root directory of this project appropriately, and then run:

 ```sh
 java -Djava.util.logging.config.file=logging.properties -jar target/helidon-examples-integrations-oci-secrets-mp-config-source.jar java.home